Bass Strait: Natural resources

 A number of oil and gas fields exist in the eastern portion of Bass Strait, in what is known as the Gippsland Basin.
 Most large fields were discovered in the 1960s, and are located about 50 to 65 km off the coast of Gippsland in water depths of about 70 m.
 These oil fields include the Halibut Field discovered in 1967, the Cobia Field discovered in 1972, the Kingfish Field, the Mackerel Field, and the Fortescue Field discovered in 1978.
 Large gas fields include the Whiptail field, the Barracouta Field, the Snapper Field, and the Marlin Field.
 Oil and gas are produced from the Cretaceous-Eocene clastic rocks of the Latrobe Group, deposited with the break-up of Australia and Antarctica.
+In 2020 activist group No Gas Across the Bass was set up after American company ConocoPhillips put in an application to seismic blast 27km from King Island.
+Further environmental campaigning followed the Australian government's 2020 Oil and Gas acreage release as this opened up new areas of Tasmania's oceans for exploration.

 The western field, known as the Otway Basin, was discovered in the 1990s offshore near Port Campbell.
 Its exploitation began in 2005.

 The oil and gas is sent via pipeline to gas processing facilities and oil refineries at Longford (Longford gas plant), Western Port (Westernport Refinery closed 1985), Altona (Altona Refinery scheduled to close in 2021) and Geelong (Geelong Oil Refinery), as well as by tanker to New South Wales.
 Pipelines from the Otway Basin gas fields lead to several processing facilities in the vicinity of Port Campbell (Iona Gas Plant and Otway Gas Plant).

 In June 2017, the Government of Victoria announced a three-year feasibility study for Australia's first offshore wind farm.
 The project, which could have 250 wind turbines within a 574 km2 area, is projected to deliver around 8,000 GWh of electricity, representing some 18 per cent of Victoria's power usage and replacing a large part of the output of Hazelwood Power Station, which was closed in early 2017.

 Infrastructure

 Transport

 The fastest and often the cheapest method of travel across Bass Strait is by air.
-The major airports in Tasmania are Hobart International Airport and Launceston Airport, where the main airlines are Jetstar and Virgin Australia.
+The major airports in Tasmania are Hobart Airport and Launceston Airport, where the main airlines are Jetstar and Virgin Australia.
 Qantas also operates services.
-The smaller airports in the north of the state and on the islands in the strait are served either by Regional Express Airlines, QantasLink or King Island Airlines.
+The smaller airports in the north of the state and on the islands in the strait are served either by Rex Airlines, QantasLink or King Island Airlines.